 Best cars for all seasons

-As we enter into spring, it’s a timely reminder that the British weather is notoriously fickle.
+The song Four Seasons in One Day by Crowded House very often sums up the British weather, even though they're from New Zealand.
+The British weather is notoriously fickle.
 While we may be tricked by the sunshine, it can turn into heavy downpour at a moment's notice.

-When it comes to leasing a car, this extreme variety of weather can make a hard choice even harder, so with this conundrum in mind we’ve picked five vehicles which, in our opinion, can handle any variety of weather thrown at them come rain or shine.
-Starting with…
+So with this conundrum in mind we’ve picked five vehicles which, in our opinion, can handle any variety of weather thrown at you come rain or shine.

 For better or worse, when you think of an all-season vehicle this is probably what you’d picture – after all, what other vehicle comes primed for summer (soft-top) and winter (optional 4WD) in one complete package?
-Whereas the previous generation Range Rover Evoque attempted something similar, Volkswagen have latched onto that niche market with their new T-Roc cabriolet.
+Whereas the previous generation Range Rover Evoque attempted something similar, Volkswagen has latched onto that niche market with its new T-Roc cabriolet.

 With pretty decent performance figures from the two TSI engines (1.0-litre three-cylinder offering 113hp and 200Nm torque and a 1.5-litre four-cylinder turbo petrol with 148hp and 250Nm) it’s a car that ticks all the boxes.